awsdocs/aws-kms-developer-guide/doc_source/find-symm-asymm.md

 1. To view the keys in your account that you create and manage, in the navigation pane choose **Customer managed keys**\.
 To view the keys in your account that AWS creates and manages for you, in the navigation pane, choose **AWS managed keys**\.

-1. Choose the alias or key ID of a CMK\.
+1. Choose the alias or key ID of a KMS key\.

 1. Choose the **Cryptographic configuration** tab\.
 The tabs are below the **General configuration** section\.

    The **Cryptographic configuration** tab displays the **Key Type**, which indicates whether it is symmetric or asymmetric\.
-It also displays other details about the CMK, including the **Key Usage**, which tells whether a CMK can be used for encryption and decryption or signing and verification\.
-For asymmetric CMKs, it displays the encryption algorithms or signing algorithms that the CMK supports\.
+It also displays other details about the KMS key, including the **Key Usage**, which tells whether a KMS key can be used for encryption and decryption or signing and verification\.
+For asymmetric KMS keys, it displays the encryption algorithms or signing algorithms that the KMS key supports\.

-   For example, the following is an example **Cryptographic configuration** tab for a symmetric CMK\.
+   For example, the following is an example **Cryptographic configuration** tab for a symmetric KMS key\.
-![\[The Cryptographic configuration tab for a symmetric CMK\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/console-cryptographic-config-symmetric.png)
+![\[The Cryptographic configuration tab for a symmetric KMS key\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/console-cryptographic-config-symmetric.png)

-   The following is an example **Cryptographic configuration** tab for an asymmetric RSA CMK that's used for signing and verification\.
+   The following is an example **Cryptographic configuration** tab for an asymmetric RSA KMS key that's used for signing and verification\.
-![\[The Cryptographic configuration tab for an asymmetric CMK\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/console-cryptographic-configuration.png)
+![\[The Cryptographic configuration tab for an asymmetric KMS key\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/console-cryptographic-configuration.png)

 ## Finding the key spec using the AWS KMS API<a name="find-key-type-api"></a>

-To determine whether a CMK is symmetric or asymmetric, use the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation\.
-The `CustomerMasterKeySpec` field in the response contains the [key spec](concepts.md#key-spec) of the CMK\.
-For a symmetric CMK, the value of `CustomerMasterKeySpec` is `SYMMETRIC_DEFAULT`\.
-All other values indicate an asymmetric CMK\.
+To determine whether a KMS key is symmetric or asymmetric, use the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation\.
+The `KeySpec` field in the response contains the [key spec](concepts.md#key-spec) of the KMS key\.
+For a symmetric KMS key, the value of `KeySpec` is `SYMMETRIC_DEFAULT`\.
+Other values indicate an asymmetric key\.

+**Note**
+The `CustomerMasterKeySpec` member is deprecated\.
+Instead, use `KeySpec`\.
+To prevent breaking changes, the `DescribeKey` response includes `KeySpec` and `CustomerMasterKeySpec` members with the same value\.

-For example, `DescribeKey` returns the following response for a symmetric CMK\.
-The `CustomerMasterKeySpec` value is `SYMMETRIC_DEFAULT`\.
+For example, `DescribeKey` returns the following response for a symmetric KMS key\.
+The `KeySpec` value is `SYMMETRIC_DEFAULT`\.

 ```
 {